 - A broker-dealer, a dealer in securities or a financial institution that uses the mark-to-market method of accounting for securities;

 - An S corporation;

 - A bank;

 - A thrift;

 - An insurance company;

 - A tax-exempt organization;

 - · A partnership or other pass-through entity;

+- · A "controlled foreign corporation"

+- A "passive foreign investment company"

 - Subject to the alternative minimum tax provisions of the Code;

 - Holding the existing notes or the exchange notes as part of a hedge, straddle or other risk reduction or constructive sale transaction;

 - A person with a "functional currency" other than the U.S. dollar; or

 - A U.S. expatriate.

-If you are a partner in a partnership which holds the exchange notes, you should consult your own tax advisor regarding special rules that may apply.
+If you are a partner in a partnership, or other entity or arrangement treated as a partnership for U.S. federal income tax purposes, which holds the exchange notes, you should consult your own tax advisor regarding special rules that may apply.